Tie-decay networks in continuous time and eigenvector-based centralities: Eigenvector-Based Centrality Scores in Tie-Decay Networks

-and $\vecb{e}_{i}$ and $\vecb{e}_{i}$ are, respectively, the $i$-th and $j$-th canonical vectors. \end{lemma} The first term in the right-hand side of equation~\eqref{eq:deltaP} is a matrix whose only nonzero entry is the $(i,j)$-th term, the second term corresponds to a rescaling of the $i$-th row of $B(t)$, and the third term is the perturbation due to teleportation.
-An important implication of Lemma~\ref{lemma:no_inter} is that when there are no new interactions, the PageRank scores do not change: $\vpi(\tdt)=\vpi(t)$.
-If each node or tie has different decay rates (so that now we index $\alpha$ as $\alpha_i$ or $\alpha_{ij}$), then this is not necessarily the case.
+and $\vecb{e}_{i}$ and $\vecb{e}_{i}$, respectively, are the $i$-th and $j$-th canonical vectors. \end{lemma} The first term in the right-hand side of equation~\eqref{eq:deltaP} is a matrix whose only nonzero entry is the $(i,j)$-th term, the second term is a rescaling of the $i$-th row of $B(t)$, and the third term is the perturbation due to teleportation.
+An important implication of Lemma~\ref{lemma:no_inter} is that the PageRank scores do not change when there are no new interactions, so $\vpi(\tdt)=\vpi(t)$.
+If each node or tie has different decay rates (so that now we index $\alpha$ as $\alpha_i$ or $\alpha_{ij}$), then this no longer has to be the case.

-When there are new interactions, the following result sets an upper bound on how much the PageRank scores can change. \begin{theorem} Suppose that there is a single interaction between times $t$ and $\tdt$ from node $i$ to $j$, so that the change $\dP$ in the transition matrix satisfies equation~\eqref{eq:deltaP}.
+When there are new interactions, the following result sets an upper bound on how much the PageRank scores can change. \begin{theorem} Suppose that there is a single interaction between times $t$ and $\tdt$ from node $i$ to node $j$, such that the change $\dP$ in the transition matrix satisfies equation~\eqref{eq:deltaP}.
 It follows that

 \end{theorem}

 We present two corollaries of Theorem~\ref{thm:boundPR}. \begin{corollary} If $i$ is a dangling node at time $t$, then

 \end{corollary}